prathameshh27/BusinessManagerPublic/Readme.md

 ### Home Page:
-The home page provides an overview and quick access to various features of the Business Manager application.
+The home page is under construction.
+On completion, it should provide an overview and quick access to various features of the Business Manager application.

 ![Webview - Home Page](https://github.com/prathameshh27/BusinessManagerPublic/blob/main/BusinessManagerWebViews/Webview%202023-09-13%20125450.png)